cabalmail/cabal-infra/README.md

 1. [Create a worspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-create?in=terraform/cloud-get-started) of type version control workflow.
 Connect it to your forked repository.
 2. Using [terraform.tfvars.example](./terraform.tfvars.example) as a guide, [create variables in your workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started).
 3. [Create environment variables](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the values you saved from the AWS section step 7.
 The secret access key should be designated "sensitive".
 (Don't forget to rotate this key regularly!)
 Finally, create a third environment variable for `AWS_DEFAULT_REGION`.
-Set it to the same region you use for your primary infrastructure.
+Set it to the same region you use for your infrastructure.

 In addition to creating a workspace for this repository, there are two other repositories that will each need their own workspace.
 See below.